lfrei/kafka-training/training-environment.md

 ## Training environment
 This training comes with a predefined environment provided in multiple docker containers.

-## Windows & Mac: Start the training environment
+## Windows with WSL 2.0 & Mac: Start the training environment
 💡 If you want to get started you can execute the following steps.
 Detailed instruction to fulfill all system requirements are described further down.

-Open a shell into your Ubuntu in WSL or Mac and run the following command to check out the course repository and start the environment.
+Open a shell and run the following commands to check out the course repository and start the environment.
 ```
 git clone https://github.com/lfrei/kafka-training.git
 cd kafka-training